Tag Archive | how to protect vegetables in cold weather

 The sun’s path across the sky, in southern North Carolina.

-In addition to the plant’s hardiness zone, other factors contribute to the tree’s or the perennial’s success or failure in your garden.
+In addition to the plant’s hardiness zone, other factors contribute to success or failure in your garden.
 Time of planting, general health of the plant, ongoing care, and soil condition all have an impact.
-Begin with the plant’s hardiness zone, though, because that’s the one factor we can’t control.
+Start your variety selection with the plant’s hardiness zone, though, because that’s the one factor we can’t control.

 Return to the top